worktif/purem_sandbox/README.md

 - `matplotlib`
 - MacBook or Mac server with Apple Silicon (M1–M4) – **or any x86-64 server** with supported Purem license.

+#### About the Makefile
+- 🧠 This project includes a Makefile for internal tasks like testing.
+- 👉 You can run it if you like – it won't affect the project or cause any issues.

+However, to perform full tests and benchmarks properly, please follow the official usage instructions.
+Just use the project as normal.

 ### Installation

 Clone the repository: